txchangecoin-project/txchangecoin/ANONYMITY_NETWORKS.md

-# Anonymity Networks with Monero
+# Anonymity Networks with Txchangecoin

 Currently only Tor and I2P have been integrated into Txchangecoin.
 The usage of these networks is still considered experimental - there are a few pessimistic